FEIN530/MineXLauncher-host/README.md

 ## Use this repo to host MineXLauncher on your own website!

-You need to be on Linux for this to work.
+**You need to be on Linux for this to work.
+Support for other OSes coming soon.**

 Steps:

 ```shell